100 Self-appraisal comments by employee example

 Best practices for self-appraisal include setting clear goals and objectives, seeking feedback from colleagues and customers, and developing a plan to enhance skills and knowledge.
 It is also essential to prioritize self-reflection, actively listen to feedback, and develop a growth mindset.

 By using self-appraisal comments and self-evaluation examples, employees can prepare for performance reviews, identify areas for improvement, and develop a plan to achieve their goals.
 This can be difficult to manage for large-scale organizations!
-If this is you, try using an Intranet platform like Axero—companies can share self-development resources, distribute surveys, track progress, and keep everything neatly organised and easily linked, all in one place.
+If this is you, try using an intranet platform like Axero—companies can share self-development resources, distribute surveys, track progress, and keep everything neatly organised and easily linked, all in one place.
 Who knows?
 You may enjoy using the platform so much that you go from dreading performance reviews to actually looking forward to them!

 Effective self-appraisal can also involve seeking additional training and development opportunities, taking on new challenges, and demonstrating a proactive approach to addressing challenges and opportunities.
 By following these best practices, employees can improve their job performance, enhance their career prospects, and contribute to the success of their organization.
 Regular self-appraisal can also help employees to stay focused, motivated, and committed to their goals, leading to a positive work environment and increased job satisfaction.